dgaydukov/cert-aws/README.md

 ### TODO
-* condtitions in cloudformation template
-* cloudformation with s3 policies
 * elb with auto-scaling group
 * close some url pattern (/internal) on elb level (by SG, allow only from inside vpc)
 * ec2/elb healthcheck based on json value (status: up)